LeeAnnEditor/o365hq/blog/Microsoft Search.md

 +++
 title = "Microsoft Search"
-description = "Our world is changing faster than before.
+description = "Our world is changing faster than ever.
 The amount of data we analyze and process is increasing each day.
 A lot of operations and systems people must manage while on the go.
 Microsoft Search increases your capacity and helps you find data you need, whether at work, at home, or on the go.
-Microsoft Search makes it simple to search enterprise content across Microsoft 365 via a consistent user experience, it delivers relevant, personalized results-secure for the enterprise. " date = 2020-01-24
+Microsoft Search makes it simple to search enterprise content across Microsoft 365 via a consistent user experience; it delivers relevant, personalized results -- secure for the enterprise. " date = 2020-01-24

 [taxonomies]